Are you one of those people enticed by advertisements which promise a joyful and elated life can be yours when your home smells nice?

-Perhaps its time to investigate some of the old natural remedies that your Granny used.
+Perhaps its time to investigate some of the old natural remedies that your granny used.
 For instance in your home, try creating a lovely warm aroma by putting cloves, orange peel, ground cinnamon, vanilla extract, and fresh ginger into a pot of water and let it simmer gently on the stove.
-Clean and non-poisonous!
+Clean and non-toxic!

 By Carylinn Edmonds